 Confidence in uncertainty begins with trusted data

 Macroeconomic headwinds and policy turbulence have put companies in wait-and-see mode.
 Stubborn inflation, unpredictable trade policies, and the highest interest rates in decades have made forecasting extraordinarily difficult.
-Many executives describe the environment as unpredictable, and it shows: investments are delayed, spending is scrutinized, and guidance is hedged with caution.

 Even companies riding strong demand aren’t immune.
 ASML Holding posted a strong Q2 2025, yet its CEO warned of increasing uncertainty driven by macroeconomic and geopolitical developments, citing trade barriers and export risks.
 Despite record orders from the AI boom, management admitted they couldn’t commit to 2026 growth targets—a clear signal of how even leaders are tempering expectations.
 Nasdaq’s Q2 2025 Outlook reflected the same mood across industries, noting widespread references to tariff policy, consumer belt-tightening, and volatility dominating corporate calls.

-Yet amid this climate of uncertainty, a crucial distinction has emerged.
-Most are paralyzed by what they can’t predict, but a confident few focus on what they can control.
-Those companies double down on internal strengths, none more important than their own data.
+Yet amid this climate of uncertainty, a crucial distinction has emerged: Most organizations are paralyzed by what they can’t predict.
+A confident few focus on what they can control, doubling down on internal strengths, none more important than their own data.
 This is the essence of “controlling the controllables”: when you can’t change the macro environment, you rigorously improve your micro environment.
 And the most powerful lever inside any business is the quality and reliability of its data.

 You can’t control the economy but you can control your data